marked-gil/the-million-euro-quiz/README.md

 ___
 ### **STRATEGY**
 #### **Main Goal:**
 * This site aims to provide an online quiz game to users, young and old, who want to play and enjoy a challenging game that tests their general knowledge.
 This is endeavored to be achieved by employing special features, which include a timer, lifelines, randomness of questions, progressive level of difficulty, and 'cash-prize winning' simulation.
+Also, this site aims to be keyboard command accessible so any person who wishes to use their keyboard in playing the game can do so.

 #### **Target Audience**
 * People, of any age group, who want to test their general knowledge.